Adoption and Practice of Environmental, Social and Governance Factors in South African Listed Companies: a Board Perspective

 - To examine the current level of ESG adoption and practice

 - To investigate the relationship between ESG practice and corporate reputation

 - To identify good practice through the development of case-studies in critical sectors

-A joint steering group, formed by the Henley Business School faculty and Risk Insights members, was created to oversee and steer the research programme by review progress and the quality of outputs.
+A joint steering group, formed by Henley Business School faculty, Risk Insights members and senior business leaders in South Africa, was created to oversee and steer the research programme by review progress and the quality of outputs.
 Their responsibilities also include ensuring that the programme is context-sensitive to South Africa, acting as ambassadors to facilitate access to companies, directors and other stakeholders and facilitating and promoting the dissemination of the research results via conferences, workshops, and the media.